ComNets-Bremen/GDI-Tutorials/src/07-data-vs-drosselkom.md

 =====================

-We only transfer the difference between the current and the last value.
+We only transfer the difference between the current and the last value

 ![Sensor data Derivate](images/07_sensor_data_deriv.svg)

-Now most values are very close to zero.
+Now most values are very close to zero

 ---